Islamic scarf controversy in France: Application in education

 In many cases, the exact extent of possible application of the law is hard to ascertain, and has led to further complications: For example, is the law applicable to something other than the Islamic veil which covers the hair, such as a bandana, which does not outwardly indicate religious affiliation?
 Eventually, the case was settled in court (see below).

 Would veiled parents be able to enter their children's schools?
 Former education minister François Fillon has stated that the law does not apply whatsoever to the parents of students.
 The Mediator of the Republic has agreed with this stance.
 However, in some cities, such as Montreuil, Seine-Saint-Denis, where integration of large numbers of Muslims is an acute problem, veiled parents are frequently denied entry.
 In May 2005, the mother of a student was denied permission to run a stand at her son's school festival.
 After much publicity, the interdiction was lifted.
 On 14 May 2007, the High authority for the struggle against discrimination and for equality (HALDE) affirmed that veiled parents should be allowed to attend school activities.

 While the law forbidding the veil applies to students attending publicly funded primary schools and high schools, it does not refer to universities.
 Applicable legislation grants them freedom of expression as long as public order is preserved.
 However, veiled students are sometimes denied attendance.

 In 2019, controversy surrounding the law erupted when a Muslim woman chaperoning her son's school field trip was told to remove her veil, sparking a debate regarding the right of private citizens to wear the scarf while taking part in school activities.
 Far Right politicians pushed for a ban on the scarf in such situations, citing the fact that students had to adhere to a ban on all religious head-coverings, and thus mothers should abide by the same rules.
 French Prime Minister Édouard Philippe defended the right of mothers to wear the hijab, claiming that secularism meant defending the religious freedoms of the people.
 However, French Education Minister Jean-Michel Blanquer, despite acknowledging the right of women to wear as they pleased, expressed his wish that mothers would not wear the hijab on school trips.
 Others from Emmanuel Macron's centrist party also expressed some support for a ban on the hijab on school trips.
 Others within the party expressed their opposition to those sentiments.
 Public personalities also came out against the statements.
-In an open letter, 90 public personalities signed an open letter calling on Macron to come out in support of Muslim mothers wearing the ban on school trips.
+In an open letter, 90 public personalities signed an open letter calling on Macron to come out in support of Muslim mothers wearing the hijab on school trips.